-Pollensa is one of the most beautiful towns on the island.
-Not to be confused with its seaside sister, Puerto Pollensa, it’s situated several kilometres inland.
+Pollensa is one of the most beautiful towns in Mallorca.
+Not to be confused with its seaside sister, Puerto Pollensa, it’s situated several kilometers inland.
 Living in Pollensa means you’ll have settled in the foothills at the eastern end of the Serra de Tramuntana mountains and surrounded by stunning scenery.

 You’ll be joining a diverse community of expats if you buy a property in Pollensa.
 The town is full of townhouses and villas with original features, while the far-reaching emerald farmland is made up of a paradise of fincas.
 The countryside with its narrow leafy lanes, bubbling brooks and easy access to the beach attracts those in search of a quieter life closer to nature.